 Here’s some procedural info.
 First of all, once law enforcement takes your car, the government must send notice explaining your right to a Preliminary Adversarial Hearing, whereby the sheriff’s office must prove by clear and convincing evidence that the car is subject to forfeiture (See Below for an example “Notice” and example “Request for hearing”).
 This is a pretty easy hearing for the Sheriff’s office, unless you have a fourth amendment suppression issue, illegal stops are the best way to win a Preliminary Adversarial Hearing.
 For example, if no probable cause existed to stop or search the car, you may get your car back at the preliminary hearing.
 The judge’s ruling at the preliminary hearing will not effect a future lawsuit against the sheriff’s office for the return of your vehicle, so don’t worry.

 So, as you can see, there are tons of legal issues here.
-Hire a local attorney to negotiate for the return of your car.
-It's worth it....
+Hire an Orlando vehicle forfeiture lawyer to negotiate for the return of your car.
+It’s worth it….

 Example Notice of Seizure listed below:

 COUNTY SHERIFF’S OFFICE

 NOTICE OF SEIZURE AND RIGHT TO ADVERSARIAL PRELIMINARY HEARING